evmts/tevm-monorepo/.changeset/happy-rocks-jump.md

 ---
-"@evmts/ts-plugin": minor
+"@tevm/ts-plugin": minor
-"@evmts/unplugin": minor
+"@tevm/unplugin": minor
-"@evmts/runtime": minor
+"@tevm/runtime": minor
-"@evmts/core": minor
+"@tevm/core": minor
-"@evmts/base": minor
+"@tevm/base": minor
-"@evmts/solc": minor
+"@tevm/solc": minor
-"@evmts/bun-plugin": minor
+"@tevm/bun-plugin": minor
-"@evmts/bundler": minor
+"@tevm/bundler": minor
 ---

-Added back bytecode to EVMts bundler.
+Added back bytecode to Tevm bundler.
 When the compiler encounters a file ending in .s.sol it will compile the bytecode in addition to the abi